romanep8/hangman-game/README.md

 ## Features

-- **Multilingual Support**: Available in English and French.
+- **Multilingual Support**: Available in English, French, Italian, Deutsch and Spanish.
 The user can easily switch between languages using language selectors.
 - **Random Word Generation**: Words are fetched from an external API for each round.
 In case the API fails, backup words are used.
 - **Hangman Stages**: Visual representation of the hangman game, where each incorrect guess adds a part to the drawing.
 - **Simple and Responsive Design**: The game works seamlessly across devices with a mobile-friendly layout.